Hastings Photographers (Ha-He)

 Around 1878, Arthur Heilbronn and his family moved to Erdington on the outskirts of Birmingham, only a few miles from the home of his friend and former business associate John Henry Fox, who lived in nearby Sutton Coldfield.
 Arthur and Elizabeth's third son, William Thomas Heilbronn, was born in Erdington during the 3rd Quarter of 1878.

 By 1881, Arthur Heilbronn and his family had settled in the Shelton/Hanley district of Stoke-on-Trent.
 When the census was taken on the evening of 3rd April 1881, Arthur Heilbronn and his wife Elizabeth, together with their youngest child, two year old William, were visiting photographer and publisher John Henry Fox at his house in Boldmere Road, Sutton Coldfield.
-Arthur's two eldest boys, Walter, aged 6, and Ernest, aged 4, were being looked after by a sixteen year old servant girl called Annie Scott at the family home at 29 Piccadilly, Shelton, Stoke-upon-Trent.
+Arthur's two eldest boys, Walter, aged 6, and Ernest, aged 4, were being looked after by a sixteen year old servant girl named Annie Scott at the family home at 29 Piccadilly, Shelton, Stoke-upon-Trent.
 On the 1881 census return, Arthur Heilbronn is recorded as a thirty-year old photographer.
 It appears that Arthur Heilbronn had already established his own photography business in the Piccadilly area of Stoke-on- Trent.
 A surviving photograph of a twelve year old member of the Standon Farm Home Band by A. C. Heilbronn & Co., which dates from around 1886, indicates that Arthur Charles Heilbronn was operating a photographic portrait studio at 61 Piccadilly, Hanley, Stoke-upon-Trent in the mid 1880s.
 Hanley, a township in the city of Stoke-on-Trent, was the most populous town in North Staffordshire and was regarded as "the capital of the Potteries".
 In 1891, the population of the municipal borough of Hanley totalled 54,846.
 The 1891 census records Arthur and Elizabeth Heilbronn and their three sons residing in Stoke-Upon-Trent.
 Arthur C. Heilbronn is recorded as a "Photographer", aged 40.

 Arthur Charles Heilbronn was still working as photographer at 61 Piccadilly, Hanley, Stoke-upon-Trent in the 1890s.
 In 1896, Arthur's twenty-one year old son, Walter Cecil Heilbronn is listed as a photographer at 46 Liverpool Road, Stoke-Upon-Trent.
 When the 1901 census was taken, Arthur C. Heilbronn informed the census enumerator that he was working as a "Commercial Traveller", yet in the section covering Hanley in Kelly's 1904 Directory of Staffordshire, the firm of Barnard & Heilbronn, Photographers & Picture Frame Makers, is listed at Heilbronn's former studio at 61 Piccadilly, Hanley.
 Apart from Walter Heilbronn's brief time as a studio proprietor in Stoke, it seems that Arthur's sons chose not to pursue a career in photography.
 In 1901, Arthur's two eldest sons were employed as commercial travellers.
 Walter C. Heilbronn was working as a "Draper's Traveller" and his brother Ernest A. Heilbronn is described as a "Tobacconist's Traveller".
 At this time, William Thomas Heilbronn, Arthur's youngest son, was just embarking on his long career as an actor on stage and screen.
 William T. Heilbronn is entered on the 1901 census return as an "Actor", aged 22.
 Much later, William Heilbronn appeared as a veteran actor in two very early television plays broadcasted in 1938 and was still performing in London theatres towards the end of the Second World War ( A London theatre programme for Walter Greenwood's 1944 play "The Cure for Love" includes in the cast list, the actor "Heilbronn, William, Mr., b.1879 " alongside the more famous Robert Donat ).